Our Fees for Psychotherapy:

-Services may be covered in full or in part by your health insurance or employee assistance program.
+Services may be covered in full or in part by your health insurance or employee assistance program (EAP).
 Please confirm that your specific therapist is in-network with your insurance company or EAP prior to the 1st session.
 Please be aware that not all diagnoses/problems/conditions dealt with in therapy are covered by insurance.
 It is your responsibility to verify the specifics of your coverage prior to therapy.
+(There is often a phone number on the back of your health insurance card, it may even be specifically for 'behavioral health/mental health benefits).
 Also, check your coverage carefully by asking your insurance company the following questions:

 Do I have mental health benefits?

 Do I have a co-pay?
 If so, how much is it?